-You can get a replacement certificate if the original has been lost, stolen, damaged or destroyed, or if you didn’t receive one with your new vehicle.
+A lost log book can easily be replaced.
+You can also get a replacement certificate if the original has been stolen, damaged or destroyed, or if you didn’t receive one with your new vehicle.

-The quickest way to get a new certificate, if you were the registered keeper on the original one, is to call the DVLA.
+The quickest way to get a replacement log book – if you were the registered keeper on the original one – is to call the DVLA.
 It will cost you £25 using a debit or credit card and takes up to five days for the new V5C to arrive.
 However, you can’t apply by phone if your name, address or vehicle details have changed.

 To apply by post, send a completed V62 form, along with a £25 cheque, to DVLA, Swansea, SA99 1DD.
 It will take up to six weeks for your new certificate to arrive by post.